hmtavares/sob_experiments/README.md

 * [Shadows of Brimstone at Boardgame Geek]( https://boardgamegeek.com/boardgame/146791/shadows-brimstone-city-ancients)

-The game primarily take place in underground 'mines' with each session loosely tied together to form a 'campaign'.
+The game primarily takes place in underground 'mines' with each session loosely tied together to form a 'campaign'.

-A fan, Sid Rain AKA paddirn on BGG, created created an expansion called "Hexcrawl".
+A fan, Sid Rain AKA paddirn on BGG, created an expansion called "Hexcrawl".

 * [Hexcrawl](https://boardgamegeek.com/thread/1239257/shadows-brimstone-hexcrawl)